signalwerk/talk.-UrgentPublishing2019/README.md

 The attendees of the workshop need to bring their own computer.

 ## Licenses
-All documents prepared by Stefan Huber for the talk are free for further use under the [Creative Commons License (CC-BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
+All documents prepared by Stefan Huber for the workshop are free for further use under the [Creative Commons License (CC-BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
-If recordings of the talk, must be made freely available for further use under the [Creative Commons License (CC-BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
+If recordings of the workshop are made, they most be made freely available for further use under the [Creative Commons License (CC-BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).